 The Incredible Hull

-Regular field corn and sweet corn, in comparison, have softer and more porous hulls.
+Regular field corn and sweet corn, in comparison, have more porous hulls.
 Any moisture inside simply evaporates when you heat it, thanks to tiny openings in the hull.
 No pressure equals no popping.

 The Moisture Sweet Spot